Generative AI Tools Available at UW–Madison

 Zoom AI Companion

-AI inside Zoom for meeting summaries & action items
+AI inside Zoom for meeting summaries and action items; also joins Microsoft Teams and Google Meet as a guest

-Host opt-in features: summaries, next steps, “ask AI about the meeting”
+Host opt-in features: summaries, next steps, ask AI about the meeting, cross-platform note-taking for Teams and Google Meet

 Public, internal; Secure Zoom can be used with sensitive or restricted (including PHI under HIPAA)